EVOKE: Emotion Vocabulary Of Korean and English: Objective of the Dataset

 \section{Objective of the Dataset}

-We introduce EVOKE, a Korean-English parallel dataset of emotion words with comprehensive coverage in both languages plus cross-linguistic mappings (publicly available at \url{https://github.com/yoonwonj/EVOKE}).
-The dataset is constructed by compiling lists of words to annotate from prior studies and databases on emotion words.
+We introduce EVOKE (Emotion Vocabulary Of Korean and English), a Korean-English parallel dataset of emotion words with comprehensive coverage in both languages plus cross-linguistic mappings (publicly available at \url{https://github.com/yoonwonj/EVOKE}).
+The dataset is constructed by compiling lists of words to annotate from prior studies on and datasets of emotion words.
 Those words are then annotated according to multiple criteria used in earlier studies to investigate their characteristics as emotion words.
-The dataset also provides many-to-many translations of words between Korean and English, which permits the identification of emotion concepts specific to each language.
+The dataset also provides many-to-many translations of words between Korean and English, which enables discovering emotion concepts specific to each language.
 Lastly, the dataset identifies polysemous words and annotates the relationships between their senses, enabling the identification of emotion-related metaphors.

 We focus on Korean and English for several reasons.
-English serves as a well-studied reference point, yet one for which there does not yet exist a comprehensive resource with structured annotations like the one constructed here.
+English serves as a well-studied reference point, yet there does not yet exist a comprehensive resource with structured annotations like the one constructed here.
 Korean, meanwhile, is spoken in distinct cultural settings, and contains purportedly unique, culture-specific emotion terms (e.g., \textit{정} (\textit{chŏng}), \textit{한} (\textit{han})) that lack direct English equivalents \citep{choi2002effects, kim2017korean}.
 Comparison of the two allows for the investigation of both shared and culture-specific aspects of emotion lexica.
-Additionally, the research team's expertise in linguistics, cognitive science, and knowledge as native-speakers of English and Korean makes it feasible to construct a reliable dataset.
-The development of EVOKE also serves as a proof of concept for the development of similar resources.
+Additionally, the research team's expertise in linguistics, cognitive science, and knowledge as native speakers of English and Korean makes it feasible to construct a reliable dataset.